AABK6/citizen-budget-lab/README_DEV.md

 TwinBars & Canvas fixtures (frontend)

 - Create a small local fixture scenario showing a shrinking deficit gap to validate `TwinBars` animations and `DeficitGapGauge` rendering.
+- Add a pending mass target (e.g., Defense −€6B) to validate pending stripes and a Δ chip; attach 1–2 mock levers (e.g., “Reduce vessel orders”, “Headcount −1%”) that cover 60–100% to exercise `ResolutionMeter` and `ProgressToTarget`.
 - Seed via a hardcoded DSL in the app or by calling `runScenario` on load in dev mode; ensure chips above the bars reflect scheduled year changes.
+Use `policyLevers` to populate the Workshop and `scenarioCompare` to test duplicate & remix.
 - Preview social image locally by hitting your OG image route (e.g., `http://localhost:3000/api/og?scenarioId=...`).

 Official API wiring